psychemedia/island-storynotes/st_helens.md

 Hassell vol 2 1790, p33 St Helens
-Outward - bound ſhips not only take in their poultry, & c .here, but likewiſe their water; which is found to be preferable to that of most other parts.
-East Indiamen have been known to carry it to their destined ports, and bring some of it back , in as Vol. II . ſweet ( 34 ) sweet a state as when taken from the spring .
+Outward-bound ships not only take in their poultry, &c. here, but likewise their water, which is found to be preferable to that of most other parts.
+East Indiamen have been known to carry it to their destined ports, and bring some of it back, in as Vol. II . ſweet
+( 34 )
+sweet a state as when taken from the spring.

-And it has this further advantage,that when at sea , it recovers itself sooner than any other .
+And it has this further advantage,that when at sea, it recovers itself sooner than any other.

-Near the [Nettlestone] priory several salt-works are established , which for convenience exceed the general run of these works.
+Near the [Nettlestone] priory several salt-works are established, which for convenience exceed the general run of these works.